irfankhan55/AOOGlobalTest/README.md

 # WIP:
-1) Login / Register through AAO Global API.
+1) Login / Register through API.
 2) Session Monitoring on launch.
 3) Session Monitoring any time in App.
 4) Logout if session expired (Clear App data) (Need a login screen for existing users)